Harvest-Dev/ng-walkthrough/README.md

 - `typeSelector`: type of selection.
 Two modes possible: `element` (one unique HMLT element), `zone` (a zone with contains the first and last element).
 By defaut : `element`.
 - `radius`: apply a “borderRadius” on highlight zone.
 If `number` the value as change in percent.
 If `auto` use the focused element borderRadius.
 If it's a simple `string`, use it without changes.
 By defaut, no radius.
 - `marginZone` : add a maring of focus zone in px. . e.g. `12 15 12 13` for CSS `12px 15px 12px 13px`,  `12 15` for `12px 15px 12px 15px`,  `12` for `12px 12px 12px 12px`.
+- `scrollOnTarget` : if the walkthrough detects that `focusElementSelector` is outside of the current view, scrolls automatically.
+By default : `true`

 **Content**:
 - `contentTemplate`: add a `ng-template` with your description.